jukra/web-tweak-n-optimize/README.md

 Features usable with gulp:
 - Specify output folder
-- Linting before optimizing, if ok then continue (option)
+- Linting before optimizing, if ok then continue (eslint in pipe)

+Disregarded features:
+- Image grayscaling, generating thumbs etc. (out of project scope, which is focusing on optimization)

 License:
 - MIT